pyg-team/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

 Distributed data storage
 ~~~~~~~~~~~~~~~~~~

-To maintain distributed data partitions at we propose a modified remote interface of :class:`~torch_geometric.data.GraphStore` \ :class:`~torch_geometric.data.FeatureStore` that together with integrated API for seding and receiving RPC requests provide a powerful tool for interconnected distributed data storage.
-Both stores can be filled with data in a number of ways, i.e. from:class:`~torch_geometric.data.Data` and :class:`~torch_geometric.data.HeteroData` objects or initialized directly from generated partition files.
+To maintain distributed data partitions we propose a modified remote interface of :class:`~torch_geometric.data.GraphStore` and :class:`~torch_geometric.data.FeatureStore` that together with integrated API for sending and receiving RPC requests provide a powerful tool for interconnected distributed data storage.
+Both stores can be filled with data in a number of ways, i.e. from :class:`~torch_geometric.data.Data` and :class:`~torch_geometric.data.HeteroData` objects or initialized directly from generated partition files.
 The distributed storage is a solution that can be used for both homogeneous and heterogeneous :pyg:`PyG` graphs.

 LocalGraphStore
 -------------

 :class:`~torch_geometric.distributed.LocalGraphStore` is a class designed to act as a container for graph topology information.
 It holds the edge indices that define relationships between nodes in a graph.
-Implemented on top of :class:`~torch_geometric.data.GraphStore` interface, it provides methods for efficient sampling from nodes, according to a sampling algorithm of the developer's choice and support for both homogeneous and heterogeneous :pyg:`PyG` graphs.
+Implemented on top of :class:`~torch_geometric.data.GraphStore` interface.
+It offers methods that provide mapping information for nodes and edges to individual partitions and support for both homogeneous and heterogeneous :pyg:`PyG` graphs.

 **Key Features:**

 #. **Local partition Edge Index storage:** Stores information about local graph connections within partition.

-#. **Remote partitions connectivity:** Connectivity information, as location of remote edges and nodes can be retrieved through node and edge "partition books" - mappings of parition ID to node/edge ID.
+#. **Local and remote partitions connectivity:** The affiliation information of individual nodes and edges to partitions (both local and global) can be retrieved through node and edge "partition books" - mappings of parition ID to node/edge ID.

 #. **Global identifiers:** Maintains global identifiers for nodes and edges, allowing for consistent mapping across partitions.